-We regularly review a number of user engagement metrics, including the following metrics, to evaluate the level of user engagement, monitor the size of our user base, identify trends, formulate financial projections and make strategic decisions.
+In connection with the Group's credit business, we regularly review a number of user engagement metrics, including the following metrics, to evaluate the level of user engagement, monitor the size of the Group's user base, identify trends, formulate financial projections and make strategic decisions.
 We believe that these user engagement metrics are useful to investors because they are frequently used by analysts, investors and other interested parties to evaluate companies in our industry.

-The following table sets forth our registered users, outstanding borrowers and cumulative number of borrowers as of the dates indicated:
+The following table sets forth the Group's registered users, outstanding borrowers and cumulative number of borrowers as of the dates indicated:

-A As of December 31,
+А As of December 31,

-2018 2019 2020

-· (in thousands)
+2019 2019 2020 202 (in thousands)

-Registered users 71,766 79,463 81,937
+Registered users 79,463 81,937 83,668

-Outstanding borrowers 5,260 6,116 3,472
+Outstanding borrowers 6,116 3,472 2,793

-Cumulative number of borrowers 16,716 19,037 19,067
+Cumulative number of borrowers 19,037 19,067 19,071

-We define "registered users" as individuals who have registered with us.
+We define "registered users" as individuals who have registered with the Group.